Notebook Series - Horizontal and Vertical Doublets (Dipoles)

 Each vertical leg runs up the side of the tower to the 32 foot level and separated from each other as much as possible.
-Each wire passes through an insulator that is tied off to the tower.
+Each wire passes through an insulator that is tied off to the tower top.
 This keeps each line a little over 2 feet away from the tower.
 The 80 meter wire continues horizontally to a tree.
 The 160 meter wire continues to another tree.
 Each end is about 30 feet off the ground.

 Note the attachment points for the ends of each inverted-L and the above-ground radials in the pictures below.
 I use a "T" pipe mounting off the side of the tower about 7 feet off the ground.
 All wires are insulated from the pipe mounting.
 Look at the pictures to see how the radials are run along the property fence line.
 Radials also run out the side yard to a couple trees.
 One 80 meter radial is bent 90 degrees.
-Again, radials are 7 to 10 feet off the ground.
+Radials are 7 to 10 feet off the ground.
 This is certainly not optimum, but works OK.
 Keep the elevated radials high so foot traffic can cross under the lines.

 ex: WPE8EUM, WN8AQL, WB5FCO and WJ5MH